EthanKlocked/Algorithm/README.md

 # Algorithm
-Algorithm study from "programmers.co.kr" categorized by levels.
+Algorithm study categorized by test platform and levels.